agiliariniosm/Alice_Giliarini_Old_Portfolio/README.md

 **Top 10 Specific Nouns**
 ![top10_specificnouns](images/Screen%20Shot%202022-02-18%20at%202.35.12%20PM.png)

 Specific nouns are all nouns that contain semantical meaning and provide a reader with information.
-While specific nouns do not include non-specific nouns such as "everything" or "everyone," they do include as "hats" or "humans".
+While specific nouns do not include non-specific nouns such as "everything" or "everyone," they do include words such as "hats" or "humans".

 This is the process I went throught to get the resuls shown in the bar chart:
-1. Split summaries into single words and remove punctuation marks as well as capitalization
+1. Split summaries into single words and removed punctuation marks as well as capitalization.
-2. Remove function words, adjectives, and verbs.
+2. Removed function words, adjectives, and verbs.
 Function words are "grammar words" or words that do not add meaning to a text; they only play a grammatical role.
-For example, articles such as "the" and "a", conjunctions such as "and", and pronouns such as "she", "he", "it," or "they."
+For example, articles such as "the" and "a", conjunctions such as "and", and pronouns such as "she", "he", "it," or "they" are all function words.
-3. Replace plural forms of words with singular forms of words in cases where both forms have the same meaning.
+3. Replaced plural forms of words with singular forms of words in cases where both forms have the same meaning.
-4. Count how many comics use the remaining words and rank them in order of most to least.
+4. Counted how many comics use the remaining words and ranked them in order of most used to least used.
-5. Find the percentage of comics containing the words.
+5. Found the percentage of comics containing the words.

 #### Improving User's Discovery of New Comics

 **The Problem**

 To get readers to discover new comics, Webtoon advertises several comics on their homepage that change about once every week.
-However, if a user would like to discover a new comics on their own, they must look through long lists; these lists are sorted by either most popular, genre (each comic is given one genre), alphabet, or day of the week it's published.
+However, if a user would like to discover a new comic on their own, they must look through long lists; these lists are sorted by either most popular comics, genre (each comic is given one genre), alphabet, or day of the week it's published.
 A user can also search up comics they know of by title or author.
 If a user types in "school" in the search bar, Webtoon will show a list of comics that contain "school" in their title.
-However comics that are about school, can be given the tag "school," and mention "school" in their summaries, do not show up.
-As you can see, only 6 comics that have school "school" in their title show up while I found that "school" was mentioned in the summaries of 67 comics.
+However comics that are about school, could be given the tag "school," and mention "school" in their summaries, do not show up.
+As you can see, only 6 comics that have "school" in their title show up while "school" was actually mentioned in the summaries of 67 comics.
 A person interested in reading a comic about school misses out on 61 comics when using Webtoon's current system.

 [![school](images/Screen%20Shot%202022-02-16%20at%2012.42.33%20AM.png)](https://www.webtoons.com/en/search?keyword=school)

 Another example of users missing out on comics of interest, is when looking for comics about love.
 While the Romance section has the most occurances of "love," at 29 comics, the genre sections "Drama," "Comedy," "Slice of Life," and "Horror" have multiple comics with "love" found in their summaries.
 A total of 24 comics outside of the Romance section contain the word "love" in their summary.
-Since every very comic is given only one genre tag, a user will miss comics about love that are found in other genre sections.
+Since every comic is given only one genre tag, a user will miss all of the comics about love that are not found in the Romance section.

 ![lovetable](images/Screen%20Shot%202022-02-18%20at%2011.08.05%20PM.png)